gnebbia/pandas_tutorial/sections/plotting_with_pandas.md

 ```

-Let's see againn another example of plot where we customize more
+Let's see again another example of plot where we customize more
 options, like:
 - increase the DPIs of the image
 - reverse the legend order